skygrip/dotfiles/README.md

 # Windows Setup

 ## Debloat
-Also run the functions in Win10-Setup.ps1
+Run the following debloat too then also run the functions in Win10-Setup.ps1

     iwr -useb https://git.io/debloat|iex